Boise Cascade (NYSE:BCC) Price Target Raised to $108.00

-Boise Cascade (NYSE:BCC – Free Report) had its price objective boosted by The Goldman Sachs Group from $96.00 to $108.00 in a research note published on Wednesday morning, Benzinga reports.
-The brokerage currently has a neutral rating on the construction company’s stock.
+Boise Cascade (NYSE:BCC – Get Free Report) had its target price lifted by research analysts at The Goldman Sachs Group from $96.00 to $108.00 in a report released on Wednesday, Benzinga reports.
+The firm currently has a “neutral” rating on the construction company’s stock.
+The Goldman Sachs Group’s price objective would indicate a potential downside of 1.08% from the stock’s current price.

-Several other equities research analysts have also recently commented on BCC.
-BMO Capital Markets boosted their target price on Boise Cascade from $90.00 to $115.00 and gave the stock a market perform rating in a report on Wednesday.
-Truist Financial increased their target price on shares of Boise Cascade from $100.00 to $129.00 and gave the stock a buy rating in a research report on Wednesday.
-StockNews.com began coverage on shares of Boise Cascade in a research note on Thursday, May 18th.
-They issued a buy rating for the company.
-DA Davidson raised their price objective on shares of Boise Cascade from $91.00 to $98.00 in a report on Tuesday, May 30th.
-Finally, Bank of America raised shares of Boise Cascade from an underperform rating to a neutral rating in a report on Monday, July 10th.
-Three research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of $103.00.
+Other research analysts have also issued reports about the company.
+StockNews.com started coverage on Boise Cascade in a research report on Thursday, May 18th.
+They set a “buy” rating for the company.
+BMO Capital Markets lifted their price objective on Boise Cascade from $90.00 to $115.00 and gave the stock a “market perform” rating in a research report on Wednesday.
+DA Davidson lifted their price objective on Boise Cascade from $91.00 to $98.00 in a research report on Tuesday, May 30th.
+Bank of America raised Boise Cascade from an “underperform” rating to a “neutral” rating in a research report on Monday, July 10th.
+Finally, Truist Financial boosted their target price on Boise Cascade from $100.00 to $129.00 and gave the company a “buy” rating in a research report on Wednesday.
+Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average target price of $103.00.

 Boise Cascade (NYSE:BCC – Get Free Report) last issued its earnings results on Tuesday, August 1st.
 The construction company reported $3.67 earnings per share for the quarter, beating analysts’ consensus estimates of $2.54 by $1.13.
+The firm had revenue of $1.82 billion for the quarter, compared to the consensus estimate of $1.71 billion.
 Boise Cascade had a return on equity of 28.13% and a net margin of 8.12%.
-The firm had revenue of $1.82 billion for the quarter, compared to analysts’ expectations of $1.71 billion.
-During the same quarter last year, the firm earned $5.49 earnings per share.
-The firm’s revenue for the quarter was down 20.3% compared to the same quarter last year.
-Sell-side analysts anticipate that Boise Cascade will post 8.93 earnings per share for the current year.
+The company’s revenue was down 20.3% compared to the same quarter last year.
+During the same quarter last year, the business posted $5.49 EPS.
+Research analysts forecast that Boise Cascade will post 8.93 EPS for the current year.

 Institutional Inflows and Outflows